F0lak/dm_open_ref/ref/atom/movable/var/screen_loc.md

 Attempting to add an object to the client's screen with an invalid screen loc string will produce a runtime error.
 However, an empty, or null screen loc will produce no such error.
-A screen object can be prevented from drawing itself by temporarily emptying its screen_loc, but will retain its position in the screen list.
+A screen object can be prevented from drawing on the screen by temporarily emptying its screen_loc, but will retain its precedence in the screen list.

 > [!TIP]
 > **See also:**